meganz/iOS/README.md

 8.- Enjoy!

-If you want to build the third party dependencies by yourself: open a terminal in the directory `iMEGA/sdk/bindings/ios/3rdparty`.
-Run sh build-all.sh --enable-chat (Wait until the process ends, it will take some minutes ~30).
-To build all third party dependencies, you need to have installed: autoconf, automake, cmake and libtool.
+If you want to build the third party dependencies by yourself:
+- Open a terminal in the directory `iMEGA/sdk/bindings/ios/3rdparty`.
+- Run sh build-all.sh --enable-chat (Wait until the process ends, it will take some time, ~30 minutes).

+To build all third party dependencies, you need to have installed: `autoconf`, `automake`, `cmake` and `libtool`.

 To build webrtc visit: https://webrtc.org/native-code/ios/